Griffinw15/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 should try a binary search

 If the building is 100 floors, we can guess floor 50 first.
 The egg will either break or not.
 If it breaks I then would guess floor 25, if it does not I would go to 75.
-So on and so forth, worse case scenario I go to 50 floors.
+So on and so forth, worse case scenario I go to max 12.5 floors.
 This cuts workload in half.

 I think binary search has a O(log n) runtime